Jan-Hinrik Meyer-Sahling

 JAN-HINRIK MEYER-SAHLING

 My research focuses on the challenge of building state capacity in Europe and the developing world.
-In this context, I am mainly interested in how to best manage people in government, which factors hamper effective management and what actions to take to achieve high performance and integrity in the public service.
+In this context, I am mainly interested in how to best manage people in government, which factors hamper effective management, and what actions to take to achieve high performance and integrity in the public service.

-In 2022, I secured funding together with Christian Schuster (PI) and Kim Sass Mikkelsen (Co-I) from a joint ESRC/FNR scheme on ‘Training Executives to Enhance Employee Engagement in Government‘.
-The project focuses on assessing one management practice, executive training, through a field experiment administered in collaboration with the Government of Luxembourg and will run until the end of 2025.
+In 2022, I secured funding together with Christian Schuster (PI) and Kim Sass Mikkelsen (Co-I) from a joint ESRC/FNR scheme on Training Executives to Enhance Employee Engagement in Government.
+The project assesses the impact of executive training through a field experiment in collaboration with the Government of Luxembourg and will run until the end of 2025.